UChicago-PL/smyth/info/implementation-details.md

 This section details the implementation details and optimizations that Smyth inherits from Myth.

+### Termination checking

+Myth employs a check during program synthesis to ensure that all recursive calls are _structurally decreasing_, that is, that the argument to a recursive function recursive call is a strict subterm of the parameter to the recursive call.

+We employ this same restriction.
+One limitation of this approach (as implemented) arises from the fact that all functions in Smyth have exactly one parameter (multi-parameter functions are curried).
+As a consequence, only recursive calls that are structurally decreasing on the "first" argument of multi-parameter (curried) functions are accepted as valid.

+To get around this issue, some of the sketches in our benchmark suites have unconvential ordering of parameters or internal helper functions with one argument.

 ### Timeouts

 Myth cuts off term enumeration after a small amount of time has passed